 Princeton University and the Department of Chemistry offer many programs and resources to help post-doctoral researchers adjust to life at Princeton.

-Though graduate housing is unavailable to postdoctoral researchers, there are many off-campus housing options within close proximity.
-Click here for a PDF guide to housing options.
+Graduate housing is not available to postdoctoral researchers, but there are many off-campus housing options within close proximity.
+Click for a PDF guide to housing options.

 General resources and social events for postdoctoral researchers across all departments can be found on the Princeton Postdocs & Postdoctoral Research Associates website.

 Employee resource groups (ERGs) at Princeton provide researchers the opportunity to connect with professionals across campus.
 They include:

 - Latino Princetonians

 Lesbian, Gay, Bisexual, Transgender Resource Group

 Network of African American Male Administrators